zchyde/brooklinebooksmith.com/_posts/2016-03-01-celebrating-our-water---liz-e--march-2016.md

 ---

-Personal, livelihood-centered narratives on our waterways include Linda Greenlaw's *[The Lobster Chronicles: Life on a Very Small Island](http://www.brooklinebooksmith-shop.com/book/9780786885916)*and [*[The Oyster War: The True Story of a Small Farm](http://www.brooklinebooksmith-shop.com/book/9781619025271)*](http://www.brooklinebooksmith-shop.com/book/9781619025271)[*, Big Politics, and the Future of Wilderness in America*](__notset__) by Summer Brennan.

-&nbsp;

-Personal, livelihood-centered narratives on our waterways include Linda Greenlaw’s [The Lobster Chronicles: Life on a Very Small Island](http://www.brooklinebooksmith-shop.com/book/9780786885916) and The Oyster War: The True Story of a Small Farm, Big Politics, and the Future of Wilderness in America by Summer Brennan.&nbsp;
+Personal, livelihood-centered narratives on our waterways include Linda Greenlaw’s [The Lobster Chronicles: Life on a Very Small Island](http://www.brooklinebooksmith-shop.com/book/9780786885916) and [The Oyster War: The True Story of a Small Farm, Big Politics, and the Future of Wilderness in America](http://www.brooklinebooksmith-shop.com/book/9781619025271) by Summer Brennan.&nbsp;

 ---